 We have performed a thorough performance analysis by running the schedulers in the environment shown in Fig. 8, where we could precisely control the sequence of enqueue/dequeue requests presented to the schedulers.
 The controller lets us decide the number and distribution of flow weights and packet sizes, as well as keep track of the number of backlogged flows and the total amount of traffic queued in the scheduler.
-These parameters may impact the behaviour of the schedulers, by influencing the code paths taken by the algorithms, and the memory usage and access patterns.
-The latter are extremely important on modern CPUs, where cached and non-cached access times differ by one order of magnitude or more.
+These parameters may impact the behavior of the schedulers, by influencing the code paths taken by the algorithms, and the memory usage and access patterns.
+The latter are extremely important on modern CPUs, where cached and noncached access times differ by one order of magnitude or more.

-In the next section we report experimental results for the average enqueue()+dequeue() times (including generation and disposal by the controller) in different operating conditions (number and distribution of flows, queue size occupation).
+In the next section, we report experimental results for the average enqueue()+dequeue() times (including generation and disposal by the controller) in different operating conditions (number and distribution of flows, queue size occupation).
 One of the configurations (the "NONE" case) only measures the controller's costs, so we can determine, by difference, the time consumed by the scheduler.

-This test setup does not allow us to separate the cost of enqueue() and dequeue() operations, but the problem is not relevant.
+This test setup does not allow us to separate the cost of en-queue() and dequeue() operations, but the problem is not relevant.
 First, in the steady state, there is approximately the same number of calls for the two functions.
-Only when a link is severely overloaded the number of enqueue() will be much larger than its counterpart, but in this case dropping a packet (in the enqueue()) is very inexpensive.
+Only when a link is severely overloaded, the number of enqueue() will be much larger than its counterpart, but in this case dropping a packet (in the enqueue()) is very inexpensive.
 Second, in most algorithms it is possible to move some operations between enqueue() and dequeue(), so it is really the sum of the two costs that counts to judge the overall performance of an algorithm.

-Test cases: our tests include the following algorithms:
+Test Cases: Our tests include the following algorithms.

-- NONE the baseline case, measures the cost of packet generation and disposal, including memory-touching operations.
-Packets generated by the controller are stored in a FIFO queue, and extracted when the controller calls dequeue(); - FIFO the simplest possible scheduler, an unbounded FIFO queue.
-Compared to the baseline case, here we exercise the scheduler's API, which causes one extra function calls and counter updates on each request; - DRR the Deficit Round Robin scheduler, where each flow has a configurable quantum size; - QFQ QFQ, as described in this paper.
-We use 19 groups, packet sizes up to 2 KBytes, and weights between 1 and 216; - S-KPS our implementation from the description in [9], with some minor optimizations, and revised by the original authors.

-Internal parameters (e.g., l{min}, l{max}) have been set to values similar to those used for QFQ;

-WF2Q+the WF2Q+ algorithm taken from the FreeBSD's dummynet code.
-It has $O(\log N)$ scaling properties, but it is of interest to determine the break-even point between schedulers with different asymptotical behaviour.
+- NONE The baseline case, measures the cost of packet generation and disposal, including memory-touching operations.
+Packets generated by the controller are stored in a FIFO queue and extracted when the controller calls dequeue(). - FIFO The simplest possible scheduler, an unbounded FIFO queue.
+Compared to the baseline case, here we exercise the scheduler's API, which causes one extra function calls and counter updates on each request. - DRR The Deficit Round Robin scheduler, where each flow has a configurable quantum size. - QFQ QFQ, as described in this paper.
+We use 19 groups, packet sizes up to 2 kB, and weights between 1 and 2^{16} . - S-KPS Our implementation from the description in [9], with some minor optimizations, and revised by the original authors.
+Internal parameters (e.g., l{\min}, l{\max}) have been set to values similar to those used for QFQ. - WF2Q+ The WF2Q+ algorithm taken from the FreeBSD's dummynet code.
+It has $O(\log N)$ scaling properties, but it is of interest to determine the breakeven point between schedulers with different asymptotical behavior.

-Flow distributions: we ran extensive tests with different combinations and number of flows (from 1 to 128K), with various weight and packet size distributions.
-These configurations show how the schedulers depend on the number of flow, traffic classes and also their sensitivity to memory access times.
+Flow Distributions: We ran extensive tests with different combinations and numbers of flows (from 1 to 128 K), with various weight and packet size distributions.
+These configurations show how the schedulers depend on the number of flows, traffic classes, and also their sensitivity to memory access times.